realtime-sanitizer/rtsan/README.md

 You might find a case where you disagree with RADSan's assessment of real-time safety.
-Consider the case of locking and unlocking a mutex; these operations can block if the mutex is contested, and common advice is to avoid them in real-time contexts.
-However, it can be argued that their use is safe under certain special constraints, like if the mutex is never contested (you might be re-using multi-threaded code in a single-threaded context), or if it's only contested at times when a user is expecting a glitch anyway (if, say, an audio device is disconnected).
+Consider the case of locking and unlocking a mutex; these operations can block if the mutex is contended, and common advice is to avoid them in real-time contexts.
+However, it can be argued that their use is safe under certain special constraints, like if the mutex is never contended (you might be re-using multi-threaded code in a single-threaded context), or if it's only contended at times when a user is expecting a glitch anyway (if, say, an audio device is disconnected).
 RADSan always assumes the worst, and this may not be true for your particular use case.